The goals of the English major are to develop:

 Students may alternatively pursue an English Major with a Creative Writing concentration, whose requirements are listed separately.

-The English major and the Core Curriculum: All English majors are required to fulfill the first-level core English requirements (ENGL 1102 and ENGL 2000) before beginning the major, but neither ENGL 1102 nor ENGL 2000 counts toward the major.
-However, if an English elective is taken toward the core requirement in Advanced Disciplinary Courses in Literature, History, and Social Science, that elective will count as one of the ten courses in the major.
+The English major and the Core Curriculum: All English majors are required to fulfill the first level core English requirements (ENGL 1102 and ENGL 2000) before beginning the major.
+Neither ENGL 1102 nor ENGL 2000 counts toward the major; however, English electives taken toward the core requirement in Advanced Disciplinary Courses in literature, history, and social science do count as one of the 11 courses in the major.

 |THEORY FOR ENGLISH MAJORS|